JeffDeCola/my-go-examples/basic-programming/interfaces-card-atm-bank/README.md

 # interfaces-card-atm-bank example

-`interfaces-card-atm-bank` _uses interfaces to show how an atm card is used to interact with an atm and bank._
+`interfaces-card-atm-bank` _is an example of using interfaces to show how an atm card is used to interact with an atm and bank._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)